philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 * `name` (required) - The name of the context to create.
 Context names are **unique per user**: if you already have a context with this name the request is rejected with `409 Conflict`.
 A name you use does not prevent another user from using the same name.
 * `entity_type_disambiguation` (optional, default: `false`) - Whether to enable entity type disambiguation for this context.
 * `ledger` (optional, default: `false`) - Whether to enable the redaction ledger for this context.
+* `owner` (optional, admin only) - Username of another user whose context to create the context for.
+Requires cross-user access to be enabled; otherwise it returns `404 Not Found`.

 ### Responses